Solarious/orc-dict/README.md

 * FORCE\_HTTPS - If "true", and NODE\_ENV = "production", redirects all http requests to https
 * SIZE\_PER\_PART (optional) - The maximum number of search indexes that are created at once.
 A default value of 500 is used if this variable is not defined.
 * WORK\_FACTOR (optional) - The word factor used by bcrypt.
 Has the default value of 12.
+* MAX\_WORDS\_LOAD (optional) - The maximun number of words loaded at a time when updating stats or search indexes.
+Used to limit RAM usage.
+Has the default value of 200
 ## Gulp Tasks
 * js - Concats and uglifies the files from public/src into public/dist/app.min.js.
 * js-debug - Same as above, but does not uglify or include public/src/app.production.js.